Tmax9663/sudoku/README.md

 - Use the "Hint" button for a helpful hint on the next move.
 - The timer will start when you begin a new game.
 - Win the game by correctly filling the entire grid.

+## Hint Feature
+Get unstuck and sharpen your Sudoku-solving skills with the "Hint" feature!
+Need help with a tough puzzle?
+Just click "Hint," and watch as the game reveals a valid number for an empty cell.
+This single tip can provide the inspiration you need to crack the puzzle wide open.

+How to Use:
+- Open your Sudoku puzzle.
+- When faced with a challenging cell, hit "Hint."
+- Apply the hint strategically to keep the challenge alive while getting back on track.

+Note: Hints offer a nudge in the right direction without giving away the whole solution.
+They're the perfect tool to hone your Sudoku intuition and make steady progress.

+With the "Hint" feature in your toolkit, no Sudoku puzzle is too tough to conquer.
+Whether you're a newcomer or a seasoned player, this helper ensures you're always in the game.
+Happy Sudoku solving!

 ## High Scores
 - View the top high scores on the high score board.